jonsim/search/README.md

     return parser
 ```
 This does roughly what the `files` module does, although simplified and
 considerably less robust.
-The brevity of this module illustrates the power of
+The brevity of this module (most of it is docstrings)
-the provided utility functions.
+illustrates the power of the provided utility functions.

 Module authors are encouraged to review the provided modules and the docstrings
 for further inspiration.
 The `dirs` module is by far the simplest (and a